liboyue/BOOM/examples/toy/README.md

         return data
 ```

-In this toy example, we define a class `Sample` that is a subclass of `Module`.
-The `__init__()` method in this case simply passes all the parameters up to the parent class, but a more complicated module may also have additionally initialization requirements that would be met here.
+In this example, we define a class `Sample` that extends the base `Module` class.
+The `__init__()` method in this case simply passes all the parameters up to the parent class, but a more complicated module may also have additionally initialization requirements that needs to be met here.

-The only other requirement of our module is that it implement the process function which `return`s data for the next module to use.
+The only other requirement of our module is that it implements the process function which returns data for the next module to use.
 The pipeline for this module will consist of several `Sample` modules chained together, so this module will output data in the same format it reads it in.

-The data are made available to the module as an argument to the `process()` method.
-The parameters are available as a dictionary attribute of the job argument.
-The key is user-defined in the configuration file.
-This example will process each line in the dataset and append the phrase: "processed by [module name], params [parameter]".
+The data is made available to the module as an argument to the `process()` method.
+The parameters are available as attributes of the job argument, which are expanded by the ``pipeline`` class.
+This example will process each line in the dataset and append the phrase: "processed by [module name], params [parameter values]".

 In order to make use of this module, a pipeline needs to be defined in a configuration file.
 The configuration file for this example is shown here.
-The modules section declares a list of three `Sample` modules, that we have already written.
+The modules section declares a list of three `Sample` modules, that we have already implemented.
 The first module gets its data from the `data.json` file and the rest get their input from the preceding modules.
-The first `Sample` module has two parameters, one a collection and one an integer.
-The second module has one floating point parameter, and the third module has no parameters at all.
+The first module has two parameters: collection `p1` and integer `p2`.
+The second module has a float parameter, and the third module has no parameters at all.
 The final module is a standard CSVWriter module that will write the final output in CSV format, it does not take parameters.

 ```

 pipeline:
+    mode: docker # Running mode, local or docker
-    name: toy_pipeline
+    name: toy_pipeline # Name of the pipeline
-    rabbitmq_host: 127.0.0.1
+    rabbitmq_host: 127.0.0.1 # RabbitMQ's host's uri
-    clean_up: false
+    clean_up: false # Whether the pipeline cleans up after finished running, true or false
-    use_mongodb: false
+    use_mongodb: true # Whether to use MongoDB, true or false
-    mongodb_host: 127.0.0.1
+    mongodb_host: 127.0.0.1 # MongoDB's host's uri

 modules:
-    -   name: module_1
+    -   name: module_1 # Name of the module
-        type: Sample
+        type: Sample # Type of the module
-        input_file: data.json
+        input_file: data.json # Input file's uri
-        output_module: module_2
+        output_module: module_2 # The following module's name
-        instances: 1
+        instances: 1 # Number of instances of this module
         params:
             -   name: p1
-                type: collection
+                type: collection # Type of the param, int, float or collection
-                values:
+                values: # Possible vaules for collection param
                     - val1
                     - val2
                     - val3

+            -   name: p2
+                type: int
+                start: 0
+                end: 20
+                step_size: 20
             -   name: p2
                 type: int
                 start: 0